jtof-dev/dotfiles/mbp t2 archlinux/README.md

+# mbp t2 archlinux

+- I found some old, thorough notes to self that I wrote after successfully installing arch linux on my macbook. since they are still somewhat accurate, there is no reason to delete them, so here they are

+## initial install

 - Boot into Recovery Mode
 	- Completely wipe the disk (can do this from an external linux image if necessary)
 	- Reinstall MacOS from cloud